Frederick Casimir of Cieszyn: Life

 Little is known about Frederick Casimir's first years.
 In 1560 he received from his father the towns of Fryštát and Skoczów.
 Five years later, in 1565, Duke Wenceslaus III Adam also give to him Bielsko.

 During almost all of his life, Frederick Casimir was the sole heir of the Duchy of Teschen (Cieszyn).
 However, this changed in 1567 when, after his mother's death, his father remarried with Sidonie Katharina of Saxe-Lauenburg and three years later, in 1570, she gave birth to her first son, Christian August.
 The premature death of his new half-brother within eleven months placed Frederick Casimir again as the only heir of Cieszyn.

 Although he did not have a high income, Frederick Casimir ran a sumptuous lifestyle, as in a short period he led his lands on bankruptcy.
 The total amount of his debts, after a revision of a special Imperial Committee was the astronomical sum of 244,000 talers.
 After his death, his father was forced to sell his lands in order to pay his debts.

-In 1592, Frederick Casimir half-brother and next Duke of Cieszyn, Adam Wenceslaus (born in 1574, long before Frederick Casimir's death) managed to recover only Skoczów.
+In 1592, Frederick Casimir half-brother and next Duke of Cieszyn, Adam Wenceslaus (born in 1574, long after Frederick Casimir's death) managed to recover only Skoczów.
 Fryštát and Bielsko remained as a part of the magnate Member State.